 Operation New Hope, the brainchild of Kevin Gay, opened in November 1999, and continues to function as a Community Development Corporation.
-To date, ONH is responsible for restoring more than 70 homes throughout Springfield and the Eastside neighborhoods, and works in concert with community organizations to provide assistance to those requiring treatment for chemical dependency, clothing and shelter, educational training and employment.
+To date, ONH is responsible for building and restoring more than 80 homes throughout the Historic Springfield and Eastside neighborhoods, and works in concert with community organizations to provide assistance to those requiring treatment for chemical dependency, clothing and shelter, educational training and employment.

 Operation New Hope is poised to develop, replicate and implement its Ready4Work model as a Community Development Corporation throughout the nation.
 The model will provide faltering communities and people in struggling situations a renewed chance at life, a renewed sense of being and a restored sense of purpose.